DishantMadariya/ghost-feedbacksystem-backend/SETUP.md

 - Backend must be running before frontend can submit suggestions
 - Frontend proxies API calls to backend automatically
 - Each service runs independently - restart them separately as needed
-- Database seeding only needs to be done once
+- Database seeding happens automatically on startup (no manual action needed)